uinb/tungus/README.md

 ```

-The project will running at [http://localhost:8080](http://localhost:8080)
+The project will be running at [http://localhost:8080](http://localhost:8080)

 ## For frontend developers